beshu-tech/readonlyrest-docs/kibana.md

 A user can be associated to multiple tenancies, and if so, will be presented with a tenancy switcher in the UI.
 ![image](https://github.com/beshu-tech/readonlyrest-docs/assets/1327189/b07d27d3-310c-4754-a5c5-21b0fe3f3d45)

 Using this tool, they can hop between tenancies.
-Keep in mind that the ACL evaluation is slightly different when multi tenancy is activated: if a tenancy is selected, only blocks without `kibana_index` rule, or with the `kibana_index` rule matching to the current teancy name will be evaluated.
+Keep in mind that the ACL evaluation is slightly different when multi tenancy is activated: if a tenancy is selected, only blocks without `kibana.index` rule, or with the `kibana.index` [rule](https://docs.readonlyrest.com/elasticsearch#kibana) matching to the current teancy name will be evaluated.

 In ReadonlyREST Enterprise, multi-tenancy is activated by default.
 But if you want it to behave as in PRO/Free editions, you can disable it by writing into `kibana.yml`: